d13g0s0uz4/hacktricks/macos/macos-security-and-privilege-escalation/macos-mdm/README.md

 * Most useful when the **device** is **brand new**
 * Can also be useful for **reprovisioning** workflows (**wiped** with fresh install of the OS)

-{% hint style="danger" %}
-Unfortunately, if an organization has not taken additional steps to **protect their MDM enrollment**, a simplified end-user enrollment process through DEP can also mean a simplified process for **attackers to enroll a device of their choosing in the organization’s MDM** server, assuming the "identity" of a corporate device.
+*Unfortunately, if an organization has not taken additional steps to **protect their MDM enrollment**, a simplified end-user enrollment process through DEP can also mean a simplified process for **attackers to enroll a device of their choosing in the organization’s MDM** server, assuming the "identity" of a corporate device.*
-{% endhint %}

 ### Basics What is SCEP (Simple Certificate Enrolment Protocol)?